Masaji Taira: Karate career

 At age 16, Taira started training in Goju ryu karate at the Jundokan dojo of Eiichi Miyazato.
 There was a break in his karate training when he joined the Japanese police force.
 He has trained continuously at Goju ryu karate since he was 21.

 He joined the Japanese Police Force when he graduated from High School.
 As part of his riot police training he was required to learn judo.
 He achieved his judo black belt in 3 months, when 6 months was more common.
 He attributes this to his childhood Okinawa Sumo training.
 He is currently 4th dan in Judo.

 His day as a member of the riot squad ended at 5pm whereby he would make the journey from Gushikawa City where he was stationed to the Jundokan in Naha where from 6pm to 10pm every night he would pursue his karate training with an equal dedication under the guidance of Miyazato, founder of the Jundokan and heir to Chojun Miyagi.

-While in his early years at the Jundokan he met a senior in the Dojo called Shinko Gima.
-Gima was a very wiry, extremely strong man whose kata exudes power.
-Although a slight man, he was formidable in his speed and execution of technique.
-Realising they were on a similar path the two men teamed up and spent their time in the dojo training together.
-Both hating to lose there were many battle scars received on both sides.
-After the dojo on many occasions, taken by the spirit of perfecting their technique, they would make their way to the hills of Madanbashi approximately an hours walk from the Jundokan.
-There they would spend their time training until sunrise on some occasions.
-Being the hills and given Okinawa's tropical climate, the mosquitoes were always in abundant supply giving them all the more reason to keep moving.
+In his early years at the Jundokan, he met a senior in the Dojo called Shinko Gima.
+Gima was a strong man whose kata exudes power.
+Although slight, he was formidable in his speed and technique.
+Realising they were on a similar path, the two men teamed up and spent their time in the dojo training together.
+Both hating to lose, there were many battle scars received on both sides.
+After the dojo on many occasions, taken by the spirit of perfecting their technique, they would make their way to the hills of Madanbashi approximately an hour's walk from the Jundokan.
+There, they would spend their time training until sunrise on some occasions.
+Given the hills and Okinawa's tropical climate, mosquitoes were always abundant, giving them all the more reason to keep moving.